Ask a question

 Directional flow allows stealth mounting options

-Through research we found that most customers usually never need to point their pump at extreme angles – usually 20 degrees one direction or another is enough.
-This is the approach we took with the WAV.
-With its innovative, low-profile magnetic mount, you get up 40 degree range of motion on the pivot and then the entire pump rotates 360 degrees.
-This provides so many more options than flow that coming straight out from the side or back of the aquarium.
+Through research, we found that most customers usually never need to point their pump at extreme angles – typically, 20 degrees one direction or another is enough.
+This is the approach Neptune took with the WAV, with its innovative, low-profile magnetic mount, you get up 40-degree range of motion on the pivot and then the entire pump rotates 360 degrees.
+This provides so many more options than flow coming straight out from the side or back of the aquarium.
 Imagine mounting the WAV on the back side glass or even the back wall, set an angle, and kicking the flow off the side or front glass.
 You get the flow where you need it and you stop blocking the beautiful side views of your aquarium!

 Endless flow options for every aquarist